NZ-Jaybird/python-web-tutorial/README.md

  - Create a new database 'shop', assigning the new user 'shop_tutorial' as the owner
  - Create a new table 'item', under the public schema in database 'shop', using this script: CREATE TABLE item (item_id varchar, quantity integer);

-To interact with this database from python, I've used the python library psycopg.
+To control this database from the python script, I've used the python library psycopg.
 Install with `pip install psycopg`.
 See the docs here: https://www.psycopg.org/docs/usage.html

 In the python http handler for quantity updates, you'll need either a SQL insert query if there isn't a record yet for the item being updated, or a SQL update query if there is.
 When the python script first runs, initialize the quantity data from the database so that it's ready for the first page load.